Timor: History

 The island has been politically divided in two parts for centuries.
 The Dutch and Portuguese fought for control of the island until it was divided by treaty in 1859, but they still did not formally resolve the matter of the boundary until 1912.
 West Timor, was known as Dutch Timor until 1949 when it became Indonesian Timor, a part of the nation of Indonesia which was formed from the old Netherlands East Indies; while East Timor was known as Portuguese Timor, a Portuguese colony until 1975.
 It includes the exclave of Oecussi-Ambeno in West Timor.

 Although Portugal was neutral during World War II, in December 1941, Portuguese Timor was occupied by Australian and Dutch forces, which were expecting a Japanese invasion.
 This Australian military intervention dragged Portuguese Timor into the Pacific War but it also slowed the Japanese expansion.
 When the Japanese did occupy Timor, in February 1942, a 400-strong Dutch-Australian force and large numbers of Timorese volunteers engaged them in a one-year guerrilla campaign.
 After the allied evacuation in February 1943 the East Timorese continued fighting the Japanese, with comparatively little collaboration with the enemy taking place.
 This assistance cost the civilian population dearly: Japanese forces burned many villages and seized food supplies.
-The Japanese occupation resulted in the deaths of 40,000–70,000 Timorese.
+The Japanese occupation resulted in the deaths of between 40,000 and 70,000 Timorese.

-Following the military coup in Portugal in 1974 the Portuguese began to withdraw from Timor.
+Following the 1974 Carnation Revolution, a military coup in Portugal, the Portuguese began to withdraw from Timor.
 The subsequent internal unrest and fear of the communist Fretilin party led to an invasion by Indonesia, who opposed the concept of an independent East Timor.
 In 1975, East Timor was annexed by Indonesia and became known as Timor Timur or 'Tim-Tim' for short.
 It was regarded by Indonesia as the country's 27th province, but this was never recognised by the United Nations (UN) or Portugal.

 The people of East Timor, through Falintil the military wing of Fretilin, resisted 35,000 Indonesian troops in a prolonged guerrilla campaign, but the whole island remained under Indonesian control until a referendum held in 1999 under a UN-sponsored agreement between Indonesia and Portugal in which its people rejected the offer of autonomy within Indonesia.
 The UN then temporarily governed East Timor until it became independent as Timor-Leste in 2002 under the presidency of Falintil leader Xanana Gusmão.
 Political strife continued, as the new nation coped with poverty.
 Nevertheless, the UN presence was much reduced.

 A group of people on the Indonesian side of Timor have been reported active since 2001 trying to establish a Great Timor state.
 However, there is no real evidence that the people of West Timor, most of whom are ethnically Atoni, the traditional enemy of the East Timorese, have any interest in such a union.
 Furthermore, the current government of Timor-Leste recognizes the existing boundary.